pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-curator-of-vectors.md

 The letter arrived on a Tuesday.
 Thick, creamy paper from "Messrs.
 Algernon, Croft & Abernathy."

 The legalese was dense, but the gist was clear: His great-uncle, Silas Penhaligon, had passed away.
 Arthur was named as the sole beneficiary.
-Silas, the "black sheep" who lived in the decaying part of the city, in streets where the lamps flickered with diseased light. *The porous blood,* his mother's voice whispered from memory's crypt. *Silas tore the veil.*
+Silas, the "black sheep" who lived in the decaying part of the city, in streets where the lamps flickered with diseased light, casting a sickly topaz glow over crumbling facades. *The porous blood,* his mother's voice whispered from memory's crypt. *Silas tore the veil.*

 Mr. Abernathy, a lawyer who looked like he'd been preserved in formaldehyde, handed Arthur a heavy brass key.
 "Your great-uncle was... specific.
 He insisted the inheritance go to a blood relative of the 'correct temperament.'
 Someone properly emptied by life."
-The lawyer's smile was a bloodless thing.
+The lawyer's smile was a bloodless thing, his teeth the dull color of old ivory.

 The house on Blackwood Street did not merely stand.
 It crouched, its gabled roof a ribcage, the narrow turret rising like a blind, lidless eye.
 Mortar bled between the bricks in pale, powdery streaks, as if the building had been sweating for decades, secreting some slow metabolic waste.
 When Arthur inserted the brass key, the lock clicked with a heavy, final thud: the sound of a coffin lid sealing.
 The door opened inward with the slow reluctance of a great stone moving deep underground.

 Inside, the air was stagnant: thick, humid, tasting faintly of copper and overripe fruit.
 The foyer was silent, yet the floorboards felt unnaturally warm underfoot, the heat rising directly from the glandular machinery operating in the dark below.
 He could smell it, the faint, oily scent of extraction seeping up through the cracks like digestive juices.
 The house was already digesting.

 Arthur moved deeper.
-The ground floor rooms were arranged like chambers of a dormant machine: the parlor (where the mantelpiece waited like an altar), the dining room whose long table had fused to the floor with fungal brass growths, and the kitchen where copper pipes had burst through plaster like veins seeking air, like blood vessels rupturing through necrotic skin.
+The ground floor rooms were arranged like chambers of a dormant machine: the parlor (where the mantelpiece waited like an altar, its marble veined with what looked like malachite deposits), the dining room whose long table had fused to the floor with fungal brass growths, and the kitchen where copper pipes had burst through plaster like veins seeking air, like blood vessels rupturing through necrotic skin, oxidized to a verdigris patina that resembled diseased jade.

 He glanced upward.
 A narrow staircase spiraled upward, its banister carved into interlocking tentacles that seemed to writhe in his peripheral vision.
 But above that, near the ceiling, he glimpsed a dark, calcified knot.
 A tunnel of hardened root-matter seemed to have grown through the plaster like a tumor, leading to an attic that shouldn't exist according to any architectural logic.
 It looked ancient, festering, and waiting with the patience of a trap-door spider.